avalanche123/AvalancheImagineBundle/README.md

 ```

 There are several configuration options available:

+ - `source_root` - can be set to the absolute path to your original image's
+    directory.
+This option allows you to store the original image in a
+    different location from the web root.
+Under this root the images will
+    be looked for in the same relative path specified in the apply_filter
+    template filter.

+    default: `%kernel.root_dir%/../web`

  - `web_root` - must be the absolute path to you application's web root.
 This
     is used to determine where to put generated image files, so that apache